zuplo/docs/docs/articles/custom-ci-cd.md

 2. Ensure that you have the project name configured in the zuplo.jsonc file in the subfolder.
 This tells the Zuplo CLI which project to deploy to.
 3. You might need to use the --no-verify-remote flag to bypass verification.
-By default, the CLI checks that the repository matches what is configured on the server.
+By default, the CLI checks that the repository matches what's configured on the server.
 If you have moved or renamed your repository, you must bypass the verification.